Mercury 200XL Verado - Removing the Lower Unit

 Step 2.
 Remove the oil fill cap so the system can vent, then position a drain pan beneath the oil drain bolt and remove the drain bolt.

 Step 3.
-Once the oil has drained, reinstall the drain bolt and replace the oil fill cap.
+Reinstall the drain bolt and replace the oil fill cap once the oil has drained out.

 Step 5.
-Position a stand or have a helper ready to support the gearcase once the four 19mm mounting nuts are removed from the lower unit mounting studs.
+Position a stand to support the gearcase and remove the four 19mm mounting nuts from the lower unit mounting studs.

 Step 6.
 Remove three of the 19mm nuts and washers.
 Support the lower unit as you remove the fourth 19mm nut and washer, so the lower unit can only drop a few inches.
 Reach into the lower unit and release the speedometer tube at the front.